Whether you are coming to Ellis Medicine as an inpatient, outpatient, or visitor, we want to make your stay as pleasant and comfortable as possible.

 Ellis Medicine respects and supports the patient's right to make decisions about their care.

-Advanced directives are written documents that outline instructions about your care, and include a Health Care Proxy form and Living Will.
+Advance directives are written documents that outline instructions about your care, and include a Health Care Proxy form and Living Will.
 Patients can download these forms here and complete them prior to or during admission to the hospital.

 Ellis staff members can also assist patients who do not have an advance directive, but wish to complete one.
 Any patient who needs information or assistance can request to speak to a social worker or contact our Customer Services department at 518.243.1333.